 - My Account

 *Countee Cullen was born on this date in 1903.
 He was a Black poet.

-From New York City, he was essentially a lyric poet whose work was influenced by that of the English poet John Keats.
+From New York City, he was essentially a lyric poet whose work was influenced by the English poet John Keats.
 Much of Cullen's best work dealt with themes pertinent to the lives of Blacks, but without emphasizing dialect or stereotypes; he perceived art as universal.
-His several volumes of poetry include Color; Copper Sun; The Black Christ and On These I Stand, his selection of poems by which he wished to be remembered.
+His several volumes of poetry include Color; Copper Sun; The Black Christ, and On These I Stand, his selection of poems by which he wished to be remembered.

 Encyclopedia of African American Culture and History